The Spiritual Man

 wrong place.
 Instead, they should look to Jesus, the Savior who died a

-genuine human death on the Roman Cross and was raised bodily from the dead on
+genuine human death on the Roman Cross and was raised bodily from the dead on the

-The spiritual man understands that this Crucified
+The spiritual man perceives that this same Crucified

-is beyond the comprehension of the wisdom of this age or the “carnal man”
+and Death.
+However, this understanding is beyond the comprehension of the wisdom

 [PDF Copy]